-The Scientific Museums Of Palazzo Paccaroni
+The Scientific Museums of Palazzo Paccaroni

-Palazzo Paccaroni is located in Fermo along the Corso Cavour, in the district of San Bartolomeo, the property undoubtedly represents one of the most valuable buildings of all the architectural heritage of the city of Fermo.
-At present, the Palace, which in the past hosted the “G. Rossini" Music Conservatory is occupied by various activities, following the numerous restructuring interventions.
-The building is characterized by a symmetrical diagram in the facade, embellished by the central score in travertine bugnet, with carved accents concerning the portal and the overlying windows, while inside we can visit 2 scientific museums:
+Palazzo Paccaroni is located in Fermo along Corso Cavour, in the Contrada di San Bartolomeo, the property undoubtedly represents one of the most prestigious buildings in the entire architectural heritage of the city of Fermo.
+At present, the building, which in the past housed the “G. Rossini” Conservatory of Music, is occupied by various activities, following the numerous renovations.
+The building is characterized by a symmetrical scheme on the facade, embellished by the central score in ashlar travertine, with carved accents inherent to the portal and the windows above, while inside we can visit 2 scientific museums:

-- The Museum of Natural Sciences "Tommaso Salvadori" contains the Ornithological collection of Tommaso Salvadori, coming from hunting jokes carried out in the Marche (especially in the stop and in the Ascorian) and from the excursions to Sardinia.
-The collection includes specimens of the organic and Italian organchauna, including very rare species such as falcon fisherman, the monk vulture, the wipet and the royal owl.
-In 1930 the Ornithological collection was given together with the containers' wardrobes and the Omnia Opera of the Ornithologist to the city of Fermo, by the pronnice, Mrs. Gladys Salvadori Paleotti Mazzarelli, because it was duly preserved and exposed to the public.
-Salvadori personally prepared most of the specimens of the collection of him, taking care of the embalming technique and choosing the used supports.
-In particular, the poses of the subjects and the very lively attitudes of many of them betray a long and passionate study from the true of their "live" behavior.
+- The “Tommaso Salvadori” Museum of Natural Sciences contains the ornithological collection of Tommaso Salvadori, coming from hunting trips carried out in the Marche (especially in Fermano and Ascolano) and from excursions to Sardinia.
+The collection includes examples of the Marche and Italian avifauna, including very rare species such as the Osprey, the Monk Vulture, the Bearded Vulture and the Eagle Owl.
+In 1930 the ornithological collection was donated together with the storage cabinets and the omnia work of the ornithologist to the city of Fermo, by the great-granddaughter, Mrs. Gladys Salvadori Paleotti Muzzarelli, so that it was duly preserved and exposed to the public.
+Salvadori personally prepared most of the specimens in his collection, taking care of the embalming technique and choosing the supports used.
+In particular, the poses of the subjects and the very lively attitudes of many of them betray a long and passionate study from life of their "live" behavior.